 The goal is to instill the importance of classical storytelling methods in students.
 With the help of The Academy of Motion Picture of Arts and the LAUSD Arts Branch, the program teaches visual literacy to encourage active (vs. passive) viewing of media and films.
 Students are taught to recognize stereotypes and fallacies.
 In addition, collaboration skills are taught to increase the likelihood of success in creative groups and places beyond the classroom.

 As teachers, we are curators of knowledge and insight, and if we're lucky we can play a meaningful role in harnessing the passion of our students.
-As a teacher tool developed inside my film classroom and eventually for the Global Learning Xprize, ClassNube takes the passion kids have and helps support the learning they need to achieve competency.
+As a teacher tool developed inside film, science and English classrooms to exponentially improve the way we teach and learn, we got inspired by the Global Learning Xprize to take ClassNube a step further.
+It takes the passion kids have and helps support the learning they need to achieve competency.
 In film class, the passion for movies helps empower kids to be creative (hopefully, for the rest of their lives).
-Creating, after all, is what makes most of us happy, but at a high level it can be such a complex, cognitive and taxing process that it is easy to give up or abandon creativity altogether.
-The teachers who make a difference are the ones who give interesting assignments and constructive feedback.
-Class Nube aims to help with both of those things by helping kids build a portfolio in the classroom and develop a culture of giving constructive feedback among peers
+Creating, after all, is what makes a lot of us happy, but at a high level it can be such a complex, cognitive and taxing process that it is easy to give up or abandon creativity altogether.
+Student experiences learning to collaborate is key to meaningful achievements.
+The teachers who make a difference are the ones who facilitate interesting assignments and constructive feedback.
+Class Nube aims to help with both of those things by helping kids build a portfolio in the classroom and develop a culture of giving constructive feedback among peers.

 It takes a village, and I grew up in many of them.